mzattera/v4j/docs/005/index.md

 #### 'e' and 'i'

 The characters 'e' and 'i' only appear in slots 6 and 9 respectively, in a sequence of 1, 2 or 3.
-Currier has assumed these sequences of same characters are single Voynich characters.
+Currier has assumed each sequences of same characters is a single Voynich character.
 Based upon how they appear in the slots, I think this is a reasonable assumption.

 ## The Slot Alphabet